-Session

-Art & Design Interventionism and Long-term Participation: an Uneasy Relation?

-Chairs: Liesbeth Huybrechts (University Hasselt) & Pablo Calderón Salazar (LUCA KU Leuven)
+Mel Jordan

+Royal College of Art

+Art and the Public sphere: From controversy to opinion formation in the making of contemporary art.

+Abstract

+W.J.T Mitchell first coupled the terms ‘Art’ and the ‘Public Sphere’ in 1992 in the title of his edited book, ‘Art and the Public Sphere’, (Mitchell, 1992).
+The volume was based on the one-day symposium, ‘Art and Public Spaces: Daring to Dream’, Mitchell’s conception of Art and the Public Sphere, is specifically addressed by his editorial, ‘Introduction: Utopia and Critique’ and is further developed in his chapter in the same volume, ‘The Violence of Public Art’ (Mitchell, 1992).

+Mitchell’s pairing of Public Sphere theory with public art is based on a semiological account of artworks, thus he places significance on the interpretation of the meanings constructed from artworks and how various speculations on an artwork’s ‘meaning’ generates conversations in the public realm.

+I argue that this emphasis limits the way in which we consider the production and function of art because it forces a type of ontological engagement with public art which foregrounds the question ‘what is art of?’
+Rather than, ‘what does art do?’.
+Mitchell’s account can be considered a public sphere in so far as it causes discussion in the public realm however I believe that there is more to be gained for arts social and political significance if we consider how art functions for opinion formation.

+I propose that art also operates towards the construction of culture and society rather than simply reflecting upon it.
+And following Georg, W. Bertram, I consider Walter Benjamin’s formation of ‘critical practice’, which proposes that critique is essentially a change of practice as opposed to a negation of society.

+Keywords

+Art & the Public Sphere

+Public Art

+Picturing

+Doing

+Critical practice

-06.1 The Bourgeois Public Sphere
+The Bourgeois Public Sphere

 The theory of the bourgeois public sphere - a term commonly confused or used in place of the terms public space or the public realm - means in-between private and public.
 The historical bourgeois public sphere is generally thought of as civil society - the totality of voluntary, civic and social organizations and institutions.
 According to Habermas’ theory the bourgeois public sphere is where collective opinion formation takes place, which can challenge oppressive state bureaucracy as well as capital (Habermas, [1962], 1989).

 Collective opinion formation operates as a shared force to monitor the decisions made by the state and the market; a united view by a particular group of individuals can persuade the state and the market to reconsider its actions and policies.
-To enable collective opinion formation individuals require public forums, arenas of communal interaction where people meet together and discuss the deeds of the state and the market.
+To enable collective opinion formation, individuals require public forums, arenas of communal interaction where people meet together and discuss the deeds of the state and the market.
 This can take place in any space, ‘private’ (in Armenia during 1990s the public sphere took place in the kitchen), ‘commercial’ (the coffee house) or ‘public’ (the city square) as long as a collection of individuals are present declaring their opinions on current affairs (Habermas, [1962], 1989).
 In Habermas’ ideal, citizens discuss issues rationally in order to arrive at a consensus that satisfies the public good.
 Individuals are required to put aside their private interests in order to think altruistically about the needs of all; decisions are (anticipated to be) arrived at for the public good.

 The public sphere is always made up of private individuals, what makes it public is simply that they publish their opinions; these shared opinions remain the views of private individuals, but by being published they become part of the collective attempt to arrive at shared values, decisions, and potential actions.